US STOCKS-AI mania drives Wall Street to higher close ahead of earnings

 Companies outside tech are also performing well as lower valuations attract investors.

-The blue-chip Dow .DJI inched up even as a slide in Boeing BA.N capped gains.
+The blue-chip Dow .DJI inched up for 13th day in a row, even as a 0.87% slide in Boeing BA.N capped gains.

-The S&P composite 1500 passenger airlines sub index .SPCOMAIR dropped, bogged down by a fall in Alaska AirALK.N after the airline's annual revenue growth outlook missed expectations.
+The S&P composite 1500 passenger airlines sub index .SPCOMAIR dropped 3.45%, bogged down by a 9.7% fall in Alaska AirALK.N after the airline's annual revenue growth outlook missed expectations.

+Volume on U.S. exchanges was 9.75 billion shares, compared with the 10.32 billion average for the full session over the last 20 trading days.

 Most of the 11 major S&P 500 sectors were subdued.
-But materials stocks gained, tracking rising metal prices as investors cheered pledges of support from a politburo meeting in China.
+But materials stocks gained 1.76%, tracking rising metal prices as investors cheered pledges of support from a politburo meeting in China.
 MET/L

 The S&P 500 earnings are now expected to decline 7.7% for the second quarter, as per Refinitiv data.